safl/joe/joe/docs/source/quickstart.rst

   # Install CIJOE
   python3 -m pip install --user cijoe

-  # Create a default configuration and workflow
+  # Create a default configuration and a workflow example
   joe -s

-  # Run the example workflow, locally
+  # Run the workflow using the default configuration
   joe

 ..
 NOTE: In case 'joe' is not found.
 Then you can run it via ``python3 -m joe.cli``